Ada-C15A/core-pairing-demo/README.md

 ## Bonus Challenge #2

-Solve this without using `isnumeric`.
+Solve this without using any built-in number checking methods, like `isnumeric`, or `isdigit`.